cimug-org/CIMTool/dev-docs/Includes/Kena/Kena-README.md

 patches to specific Jena internal classes.
 These override the corresponding classes in `jena-2.6.3.jar` at compile time (PDE compiles source into `kena.jar`, which takes precedence over the vendored JAR on the classpath).
-They exist to fix specific bugs or add behaviour — such as RDF reification support and quoted statement handling — that was not available in the vendored Jena version.
+They exist to fix specific bugs or add behaviour, such as RDF reification support and quoted statement handling, that was not available in the vendored Jena version.